bernhard759/React_Firebase_Demo-Employee_dashboard_app/README.md

 This project is an Employee Dashboard built using **React.js** and **Firebase**.
 It allows users to manage employees and their associated categories in real-time.
 The application leverages Firebase’s Firestore for storing employee data and Firebase Realtime Database for managing and displaying categories assigned to each employee.
 The dashboard features real-time updates using Firebase snapshots, which ensure the UI is always in sync with the latest data.

+The app is deployed as SPA to firebase [here](https://userdata-dashboard-58614.firebaseapp.com/).

 ### Tech Stack

 - **React.js**: A popular JavaScript library for building user interfaces.